softprops/lesst/README.md

 lesst.Compile()(fileName, lessSourceCode)
 ```

-A filename is required to resolve relative paths to less @imports.
+A filename is required to resolve relative paths to less `@imports`, otherwise they won't work.

-You can also provide a `java.net.URL` representing the file resource.
+You can also provide a `java.net.URL` representing the .less file resource.

 ```scala
 lesst.Compile()(getClass().getResource(fileName))
 ```

-An `InputSource` is a type class defined as
+An `InputSource` is a simple type class defined as

 ```scala
 trait InputSource[T] {